Rilsta/Behemoth-Builder/README.md

-# Monster Creator
+# Behemoth Builder

-Monster Creator is an independent project using Ember.js and Sass to make a fun little monster creator game.
+Behemoth Builder is an independent project using Ember.js and Sass to make a fun little monster creator game.
 Users will be able to make their own combinations of monster parts and store them in a gallery.

 ## Prerequisites

-You will need the following things properly installed on your computer.
+You will need the following properly installed on your computer.

 * [Git](http://git-scm.com/)
 * [Node.js](http://nodejs.org/) (with NPM)